edemaine/svgtiler/README.md

-  side effects (in particular, reading or writing to the `share` object for communication with other mapping files), it's important to wrap that code in `svgtiler.onInit`, so that SVG Tiler can correctly limit and restore these side effects in the presense of parentheses on the command line.
+  side effects (in particular, reading or writing to the `share` object for communication with other mapping files), it's important to wrap that code in `svgtiler.onInit`, so that SVG Tiler can correctly limit and restore these side effects in the presence of parentheses on the command line.
 * `svgtiler.preprocess(callback)` to schedule calling `callback(render)`
   when preparing to rendering each drawing, e.g., to initialize drawing-specific data or globally examine the drawing.